datomatic/prisma-laravel-generator/README.md

 By default, fields called `created_at`, `updated_at` and `deleted_at` are considered as read-only.

+The primary key of your model is automatically considered read-only if the model is not mass-assignable and the field is not fillable/is guarded.

 ```prisma
 model Example {
   id       Int     @id @default(autoincrement())